-Lucas “LUCAS1” Teles is the new member of the MIBR roster.
-The pro player announced last Tuesday that he will be representing one of the best teams in the world.
-Lucas comes to replace João “felps” Vasconcelos in the first team.
+Lucas “LUCAS1” Teles is the newest member of the MIBR roster.
+The pro player announced last Tuesday that he would be joining to represent one of the best teams in the world.
+Lucas came on board to replace João “felps” Vasconcelos.
 The former member of Luminosity Gaming will make his debut with Made In Brazil’s shirt at the ESL One Cologne 2019.
 The competition will take place between July 2nd and July 7th.

 MIBR was arguably the best Counter-Strike team in the early 2000s.
 The Brazilian organization returned to the competitive landscape in June 2018 with the former SK Gaming roster.
-Since then, however, the team has undergone several changes in its line up in the hope of winning major trophies.
+Since then, however, the team has undergone several changes to its lineup in the hope of winning major trophies.
 Let’s have a look at how many changes have been made by the Brazilians.

 The pioneer lineup

-The first composition of the MIBR was made up of players who represented SK Gaming in 2018.
-Gabriel “FalleN” Toledo, Marcelo “coldzera” David, Fernando “fer” Alvarenga, Ricardo “boltz” Prass and the American Jacky “Stewie2K” Yip were the first to wear the MIBR shirt after its return.
+The first composition of MIBR was made up of players who represented SK Gaming in 2018.
+Gabriel “FalleN” Toledo, Marcelo “coldzera” David, Fernando “fer” Alvarenga, Ricardo “boltz” Prass, and the American Jacky “Stewie2K” Yip were the first to wear the MIBR shirt after its return to eSports.

 Departure of Boltz and arrival of Tarik

 A little less than a month after the announcement of the lineup, MIBR underwent its first change.
-On July 14, 2018, shortly after the team’s participation in ESL One Cologne 2019, Ricardo “boltz” Prass left the team.
-His vacant spot was taken up by Tarik “tarik” Celik , a former player of Cloud9.
+On July 14, 2018, shortly after the team’s participation in ESL One Cologne 2018, Ricardo “boltz” Prass left the team.
+His vacant spot was taken up by Tarik “tarik” Celik , a former player from Cloud9.

 The move came as a result of decline in performances.
-The first competition with tarik in the team was the ELEAGUE CS: GO Premier 2018, where MIBR was ranked 5th / 6th.
+The first competition with tarik on the team was the ELEAGUE CS: GO Premier 2018, where MIBR was ranked 5th / 6th.

-In addition to Tarik “tarik” Celik and Jacky “Stewie2K” Yip, the team even had Serbian coach Janko “YNk” Paunović .
-Braxton “swag” Pierce also played as a temporary substitute for fer at the BLAST Pro Series Lisbon 2018 .
-The poor performance of the team in the second half of the year, led to major changes in the team.
+In addition to Tarik “tarik” Celik and Jacky “Stewie2K” Yip, the team even had Serbian coach Janko “YNk” Paunović.
+Braxton “swag” Pierce also played as a temporary substitute for fer at the BLAST Pro Series Lisbon 2018.
+The poor performance of the team in the second half of the year led to major changes in their structure.

 The short story of felps

-To close the Brazilian team, MIBR and bring the glory days of 2017 SK Gaming line up.
-The organization recruited João “felps” Vasconcelos for Tarik “tarik” Celik.
-Tairik was sold to NRG Esports in January 2019.
+To complete the Brazilian team, MIBR wanted a return to the glory days of the 2017 SK Gaming line up.
+The organization recruited João “felps” Vasconcelos and replaced Tarik “tarik” Celik.
+Tarik was sold to NRG Esports in January 2019.

-Felps is now the first to leave the All-Brazilian.
-It is worth remembering that at the time of his signing the player was not the first option for the team.
-According to rumors, FURIA pro player Kaike “kscerato” Cerato was more favored for the fragging role .
+Felps is now the first to leave the All-Brazilian lineup.
+It is worth remembering that at the time of his signing, hw was was not the first option for the team.
+According to rumors, FURIA pro player Kaike “kscerato” Cerato was more favored for the fragging role.